Frequently asked questions on the Shoah in Italy

 Is the Shoah in the Dodecanese Islands (Rhodes and Kos Islands) part of the Italian Shoah?

 The Dodecanese was in every respect Italian territory.
 It was run by a Governor whose decrees were effectively Italian law, and it was managed by the Italian administration.
 The courts, schools and dominant culture were Italian and even the toponymy of Rhodes had been adapted and modified to accommodate the new regime in 1939, with towns and villages bearing the names of Italian personalities of note.
-Many Dodecanese Jews had chosen Italian citizenship (the so-called small citizenship) after the Lausanne Treaty in 1924.
+Many Dodecanese Jews had become Italian citizenship after the Lausanne Treaty in 1924.
 From a political standpoint, the Dodecanese became an Italian territory under German military occupation on September 8, 1943.
 However, the civil administration remained in the hands of the Italians.
 Rhodes was the only territory beyond the South of Naples that became part of the Italian Social Republic.
 The Italian administration delivered to the Germans a complete list of the Jews residing on the island and assisted them in the call to turn themselves in to the island’s authorities.
 Consequently, the Dodecanese Shoah is properly considered part of the Italian Shoah.
 The deportees from Rhodes and Koos must be considered in the same way as deportees from Italy.

 Were there massacres of Jews in Italy?